antfu/talks/2024-10-19/src/slides.md

 </div>

 <!--
 This series about Open Source consists of multiple parts, part 1 is The Set Theory that I gave the last year.
 And the second one is called "The Progressive Path", maybe someday I can do it again here in Japan.
-In the meantime, you can always find the slides and recordings of my previous talks on my website.
+In the meantime, [click] you can always find the slides and recordings of my previous talks on my website.
 -->

 ---